krish-bhanushali/The-Magic-Ball/README.md

 # Magic-ball app

-A simple magic ball that answers our questions .
+A simple magic ball with a light theme that answers our questions .
 For Eg : Will I get a burger anytime soon?

 # Introduction
 This is app based on similar principle of the dice app